-WR 090 3 Credits FUNDAMENTALS OF COMPOSITION Quarters: Summer, Fall, Winter, Spring
+WR 090 3 Credits FUNDAMENTALS OF COMPOSITION

 Develops basic writing skills such as sentence structure, grammar, and punctuation used in paragraph structure.
 Some sections may have a low-cost text book option.
-Prerequisites: Pass WR 40 or suitable placement score.
+Prerequisites: Suitable placement score.

-WR 095 3 Credits
+WR 095 3 Credits ENGLISH COMPOSITION

-ENGLISH COMPOSITION

 Emphasizes basic grammar, punctuation, sentence structure, and paragraph development necessary for effective college-level writing.
+Some sections may have a low-cost text book option.
 Prerequisites: Pass WR 90 with a "C-" or better, or suitable placement score.